JsnDg/EMNLP23-LLM-headline/README.md

 # Dataset of Harnessing the Power of LLMs: Evaluating Human-AI Text Co-Creation through the Lens of News Headline Generation (EMNLP'23)

-This repository contains datasets used in the research paper "Harnessing the Power of LLMs: Evaluating Human-AI Text Co-Creation through the Lens of News Headline Generation," presented at EMNLP'23.
+This repository contains datasets used in the research paper ["Harnessing the Power of LLMs: Evaluating Human-AI Text Co-Creation through the Lens of News Headline Generation"](https://arxiv.org/pdf/2310.10706.pdf), presented at EMNLP'23.

 # Documentation